-Welcome to the latest in our occasional series highlighting interesting findings from academic research.
+Welcome to the latest in my occasional series highlighting interesting findings from academic research.
 Today – the impact of the Ashcroft-funded Conservative key seats campaign in the run-up to the 2010 election.

 The latest edition of the Journal of Elections, Public Opinion and Parties (Volume 22, No.3) includes, “Laying the Foundations for Electoral Success: Conservative Pre-Campaign Canvassing before the 2010 UK General Election” by David Cutts, Ron Johnston, Charles Pattie and Justin Fisher: